 What is the Covid-19 Clinic Safeguarding Policy?

 We have assessed and planned the safest way to run the clinic in light of the ongoing pandemic.
-Our continually changing risk control policy is based on strict guidelines from our regulatory body GOSC (General Osteopathic Council) and the Institute of Osteopathy.
-We work with the Therapy & Life Centre closely.
+Our continually changing risk control policy is on strict guidelines from our regulatory body GOSC (General Osteopathic Council) and the Institute of Osteopathy.
+We work with Therapy & Life Centre closely.
 So we want to ensure that our clinic is the safest possible environment.
 This means for both our patients and indeed us.

 We wish to reassure you that we are doing everything possible to maintain your visit’s safest practices.
 We have carried out a full risk assessment and have important hygiene and infection control protocols in place.
-This is our Covid-19 Clinic Safeguarding Policy which you are welcome to view on request.
+It is for our Covid-19 Clinic Safeguarding Policy which you are welcome to view on request.